Duel to the Death: Synopsis

+The two swordsmen clash in a gravity-defying duel around a rocky coastline, with both mortally wounding each other.
+Hashimoto cuts off Bu's right arm and fingers on his left hand, while Bu spears Hashimoto through the torso.
+The duel ends inconclusively as either side waits to see who falls dead first.

 Release and reception

-Duel to the Death was released on January 13, 1983.
-It grossed a total of $HK 5,158,322.
+Duel to the Death was released on January 13, 1983, grossing a total of HK$5,158,322.
 In the Hong Kong film magazine City Entertainment Film Biweekly, a reviewer complimented the film as "quite outstanding" praising the editing and refreshing action scenes while finding that some characters were not drawn out enough.
 It was screened at the 30th Hong Kong International Film Festival in April 2006 as part of "A Tribute to Action Choreographers" event.

 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films; Duel to the Death was listed at 92nd place on this list.
 In the publication's subsequent list, published in 2020, the film was listed in the 100th position.